pathakde/Pathak_2021/README.md

 We include **two additional figures** to complement the results presented in Pathak et al. (2020), and to facilitate further discussion.
 Scroll to the bottom of `Figures.ipynb` and look under **Extras** to view the new figures.

+## Quick Take: Preview Code and Results

+For a quick view, we include compiled and rendered `.HTML` previews of both Jupyter Notebooks in `preview_analysis` that only require a working browser to open and browse.

 <br />